Carbon sequestration: Mineral carbonation

 When CO_{2} is dissolved in water and injected into hot basaltic rocks underground it has been shown that the CO_{2} reacts with the basalt to form solid carbonate minerals.
 A test plant in Iceland started up in October 2017, extracting up to 50 tons of CO2 a year from the atmosphere and storing it underground in basaltic rock.

-Researchers from British Columbia, developed a low cost process for the production of magnesite, also known as magnesium carbonate, which can sequester CO2 from the air, or at the point of air pollution, e.g. at a power plant.
-The crystals are naturally occurring, but accumulation is usually very slow.

-Concrete is a promising destination of captured carbon dioxide.
-Several advantages that concrete offers include, but not limited to: a source of plenty of calcium due to its substantial production all over the world; a thermodynamically stable condition for carbon dioxide to be stored as calcium carbonates; and its long-term capability of storing carbon dioxide as a material widely used in infrastructure.
-Demolished concrete waste or recycled concrete could be also used aside from newly produced concrete.
-Studies at HeidelbergCement show that carbon sequestration can turn demolished and recycled concrete into a supplementary cementitious material, which can act as a secondary binder in tandem with Portland cement, in new concrete production.

-Sequestration techniques in oceans
+Sequestration in oceans

+Several start-ups are trying to do this at scale.

-Marine Carbon Pumps
+Marine carbon pumps

-The ocean naturally sequesters carbon through different processes.
+The ocean sequesters carbon through diverse processes.
 The solubility pump moves carbon dioxide from the atmosphere into the surface ocean where it reacts with water molecules to form carbonic acid.
 The solubility of carbon dioxide increases with decreasing water temperatures.
 Thermohaline circulation moves dissolved carbon dioxide to cooler waters where it is more soluble, increasing carbon concentrations in the ocean interior.
-The biological pump moves dissolved carbon dioxide from the surface ocean to the ocean’s interior through the conversion of inorganic carbon to organic carbon by photosynthesis.
+The biological pump moves dissolved carbon dioxide from the surface ocean to the ocean's interior through the conversion of inorganic carbon to organic carbon by photosynthesis.
 Organic matter that survives respiration and remineralization can be transported through sinking particles and organism migration to the deep ocean.

+The low temperatures, high pressure, and reduced oxygen levels in the deep sea slow down decomposition processes, preventing the rapid release of carbon back into the atmosphere and acting as a long-term storage reservoir.